Tom Morello

-Born in Harlem, New York and raised in Libertyville, Illinois, Morello became interested in music and politics while in high school.
+Born in Harlem, New York City and raised in Libertyville, Illinois, Morello became interested in music and politics while in high school.
 He attended Harvard University and earned a Bachelor of Arts degree from the Committee on Degrees in Social Studies.
 After his previous band Lock Up disbanded, Morello met Zack de la Rocha.
-The two founded Rage Against the Machine together, going on to become one of the more popular and influential rock acts of the 1990s.
+The two founded Rage Against the Machine, going on to become one of the most popular and influential metal acts of the 1990s.

-He is best known for his unique and creative guitar playing style, which incorporates feedback noise, unconventional picking, and tapping, as well as heavy use of guitar effects.
-Morello is also known for his socialist political views and activism; creating the Nightwatchman offered an outlet for his views while playing apolitical music with Audioslave.
-He was ranked number 40 in Rolling Stone magazine's list of the "100 Greatest Guitarists".
+He is best known for his unique and creative guitar playing style, which incorporates feedback noise, unconventional picking and tapping as well as heavy use of guitar effects.
+Morello is also known for his socialist political views and activism; creating the Nightwatchman offered an outlet for those views while playing apolitical music with Audioslave.
+He was ranked number 18 in Rolling Stone magazine's list of greatest guitarists of all time.
+As a member of Rage Against the Machine, he was inducted into the Rock and Roll Hall of Fame in 2023.